MrMatier/MrMatier/README.md

 # Hi there 👋

 I'm Mateusz Marko, a third-year student of Computer Science and Automation at Wroclaw University of Technology.
-I'm passionate about various programming disciplines, including data structures, algorithm design, computer graphics, and embedded systems.
+I'm passionate about various programming disciplines, including data structures, algorithms, computer graphics, and embedded systems.
 Proficient in C, C++, and Python, I'm eager to leverage these skills to solve complex problems and create innovative solutions.

 ## About Me